guardian/gateway/docs/ab-testing.md

     console.log('C) User not in a variant');
   }

-  // 2) Using the ServerState res.locals (not recommended)
+  // 2) Using the RequestState res.locals (not recommended)
-  // In the ServerState res.locals, we pass the testId and variant of any tests
+  // In the RequestState res.locals, we pass the testId and variant of any tests
   // the user is in, you can check this too.
-  // This isn't recommended as the ServerState res.locals only has the test id and variant
+  // This isn't recommended as the RequestState res.locals only has the test id and variant
   // so may be more complex to run a test using this

   next();